LaunchCodeEducation/liftoff/src/modules/demo-projects/event-log/index.rst

 stories created yet (we’ll do that in week 2) this kickoff is a little different.

-We discussed our project ideas–Chris’ for an event log and Paul’s for an expense tracker–and got some feedback on how big each project might be to be doable.
+We discussed our project ideas – Chris’ for an event log and Paul’s for an expense tracker – and got some feedback on how big each project might be to be doable.
 We also discussed the particular technologies that we’ll be using to build our projects.